 Trócaire has a strong, long-established presence in the Gedo region in southern Somalia.

-7.5 million people across the the country – over 50 per cent of the population – are at risk of severe food shortages, malnutrition and chronic health problems over the coming months.
+7.5 million people across the country – over 50 per cent of the population – are at risk of severe food shortages, malnutrition and chronic health problems over the coming months.

-Over 7.7 million people require emergency food assistance in southern Ethiopia, in addition to the 7 million who are already receiving government support.
+Over 8.5 million people require emergency food assistance in southern Ethiopia, in addition to the 7 million who are already receiving government support.
 This number is set to rise further, due to consecutve poor rainy seasons.